-Growing lettuce indoors is a great way to have a plenty of greens for winter salads and sandwiches at your fingertips.
-I love growing leafy greens under lights, in my basement all winter long.
-Since lettuce is a cool season crop, it will also grow very well on a south-facing windowsill that may get a bit chilly at night.
+Growing lettuce indoors is a great way to have plenty of greens for winter salads and sandwiches at your fingertips.
+I love growing leafy greens under lights in my basement all winter long.
+Since lettuce is a cool-season crop, it will also grow well on a south-facing windowsill that may get chilly at night.

-One of the things that make lettuce such an easy crop to grow is harvest time.
+One thing that makes lettuce such an easy crop to grow is harvest time.
 You can pick lettuce at any size you prefer.
-Make sure to harvest your lettuce before the head begins to elongate (a sign of bolting).
-Lettuce that is harvested too late has a tendency to taste bitter.
+However, make sure to harvest your lettuce before the head begins to elongate (a sign of bolting).
+Lettuce harvested too late tends to taste bitter.

-Typically, lettuce is harvested between 30 to 80 days after planting.
-Harvest tender baby green, and loose-leaf lettuce in as little as 30 days.
-Let heading lettuce mature and harvest the whole plant at once in about 60 to 90 days depending on the variety.
+Lettuce is ready to harvest within 30 to 80 days after planting.
+You can harvest tender baby greens and looseleaf lettuce in as little as 30 days.
+Let heading lettuce mature and harvest the whole plant at once in about 60 to 90 days, depending on the variety.

-It is recommended to harvest lettuce in the morning once the dew has evaporated from the foliage.
-The heat and sun can stress your plants, and cause the leaves to wilt.
+For optimum flavor and texture, harvest lettuce in the morning once the dew has evaporated from the foliage.
+The heat and sun can stress your plants and cause the leaves to wilt.

-Use a knife or a pair of scissors to harvest and leave a clean cut.
-You can harvest by cutting the entire head of lettuce off at the ground level, or remove a few leaves at a time.
-If you cut a few leaves of lettuce off, harvest the leaves on the outside of the plant.
-That way the plant will continue to grow and produce more foliage from the center.
+Use a knife or scissors to harvest and leave a clean cut.
+You can harvest by cutting the entire head of lettuce off at the ground level or clipping a few leaves at a time.
+Harvest the leaves on the outside of the plant, and it will continue to grow and produce more foliage from the center.

-You may see the term, “cut and come again lettuce” on your seed packages.
-This is a term used when you can harvest part of the plant, and the plant continues to grow and produce more foliage for longer harvests.
-If you cut the plant and leave behind about 2-inches, the plant will grow from the stump.
+You may see the term “cut and come again lettuce” on your seed packages.
+This term is used when you can harvest part of the plant, and the plant continues to grow and produce more foliage for more extended harvests.
+For example, if you cut the plant and leave about 2-inches, the plant will re-grow from the stump.

 You can store lettuce in loosely wrapped plastic bags.
 They should last about 10 days in the refrigerator.
 If you’ve noticed your lettuce has started to wilt, you can perk it back to normal by soaking the leaves in ice water for 15 minutes.

-Whether you plant lettuce outside in the garden, in containers on your patio, or even indoors on a sunny windowsill, I hope these tips help you grow a continuous supply of home grown lettuce that is ready to harvest at any time.
+Whether you plant lettuce outside in the garden, in containers on your patio, or even indoors on a sunny windowsill, I hope these tips help you grow a continuous supply of homegrown lettuce ready to harvest at any time.